JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 A good black widow spider
 A good human being

 All are different things.
 A thing is good to the extent that it is fully whatever it is to be that thing.
-On this view, to say that "God is perfectly good" is to say that God is perfectly whatever it is to be God.
+On this view, to say that “God is perfectly good” is to say that God is perfectly whatever it is to be God.
 This must be necessarily true, since God cannot be other than what God is.
 Therefore God must be perfectly good.
 It is vitally important to recognize that this has nothing to do with the idea of God being morally good.
 Notice that we can say that God is good even though we may not know whatever it is to be fully God.

 In the final analysis, analogy enables language drawn from our spatio-temporal universe to be applied to a timeless and spaceless God and for this language to be held to be true—but the content of this language is extremely limited.